kkarnes/skyBrightnessMetrics/README.md

 These two factors of the solid angle above appear in the calculations in this script at different times.
 The solid angle is first defined as (0.05&deg;)<sup>2</sup> and is later multipled by sin&theta; during the horizontal and vertical illuminance calculations.
 This is done in two separate steps simply due to the fact that the shape of the theta array is not the same for the horizontal and vertical illuminance calculations (theta values range to 90&deg; and 96&deg; respectively).

 ### 4. Calculating Illuminance
 One input to this script is a mosaic image raster that contains sky brightness values in nanolamberts (nL).
 Once the values have been read into a 2D numpy array, these sky brightness values are converted from nanolamberts to sky brightness luminance values (b<sub>i</sub>), which has units of &mu;cd m<sup>-2</sup>.
-Illuminance can be calculated from b<sub>i</sub> using the equation below.
+Illuminance can be calculated from b<sub>i</sub> using the equation below, where &Omega; is the solid angle per pixel in steradians.
+Illuminance has units of millilux (mlx).

 <img src="https://github.com/kkarnes/skyBrightnessMetrics/blob/master/static/E_i.PNG" alt="Illuminance equation" height="90">

 #### Natural Reference Conditions
-As was mentioned above, natural reference conditions (given a moonless night) are derived for each indicator to allow for the calculation of light pollution ratios.
-The natural reference conditions for horizontal and vertical maximum illuminance are 0.8 millilux and 0.4 millilux respectively.
+As discussed in [Purpose](#purpose), natural reference conditions (for a natural night sky on a moonless night) are derived for each indicator to allow for the calculation of light pollution ratios.
+The natural reference conditions for horizontal and vertical maximum illuminance are 0.8 mlx and 0.4 mlx respectively.

 #### Horizontal Illuminance
 Horizontal illuminance (E<sub>h</sub>) is calculated using the equation below.
-It is reported in millilux (mlx) and measures the amount of light striking a flat, horizontal surface such as the ground.
+It is reported in mlx and measures the amount of light striking a flat, horizontal surface such as the ground.
 Before beginning these calculations, a horizon mask is applied (see [Required Files](#2-required-files)) to remove non-sky areas from the image.

 <img src="https://github.com/kkarnes/skyBrightnessMetrics/blob/master/static/E_h.PNG" alt="Horizontal illuminance equation" height="90">